Machi Picchu. Inca Trail trek 4 days

 • Small waterproof bag for phone, etc.

 Yey!
-Starting The Magic Inca Trail Hike!
+Starting The Magic Inca Trail Trek 4 Days!

 Inca Trail Day 1 โ€“ Start At Wayllabamba Camp